algm/worldkit/docs/installation.md

 After initialization, you should see the following commands available in your AI agent:

-- `/worldkit.specify` - Create specifications
+- `/worldkit.foundation` - Establish world foundation and rules
-- `/worldkit.plan` - Generate implementation plans
+- `/worldkit.worldbuild` - Create baseline world and story description
-- `/worldkit.tasks` - Break down into actionable tasks
+- `/worldkit.outline` - Create story outline and plot structure

 The `.worldbuild/scripts` directory will contain both `.sh` and `.ps1` scripts.